KioskForge v1.07 Change Log

 2. The KioskForge setup program now includes a change log of changes made to KioskForge, which can be shown by the installer.

-3. The built-in editor and menu has been removed: KioskForge can now only be used to prepare a kiosk installation medium.
+3. The built-in editor and menu have been removed: KioskForge can now only be used to prepare a kiosk installation medium.

 4. A new file type, KioskForge Kiosk, has been added to the Windows Explorer New menu.
 Use this to create a new kiosk.